26 Ways to Make Money From Your Small Farm

 Especially if you live close to an urban area, many people are always looking to find their next great outdoor vacation.

 To turn your land (or part of it) into a campsite, you will need to construct a simple shower and toilet unit for your campers.
 Some campsites are quite basic and don't provide electrical outlets while others have installed electricity for the campers to use.
 If your farm is near a tourist area, this is definitely one to consider.
-The area you choose should also be level, ensuring that campers can correctly erect their tents.
+The area or field you choose should also be level and dry, ensuring that campers can correctly erect their tents.

 - Depending on your area, you could also have spots for motorhomes and caravans.
 For these, you'll need to supply electricity and water.